History of the Ukrainian language 3222-30HJ5K-N

 After completing the course, the student

-- research in the field of Ukrainian diachronic linguistics and terminology K1_W01
+- the terminology and research methodology in the field of Ukrainian diachronic linguistics K1_W01

 - the connections between linguistic research and its connections with other scientific disciplines K1_W03

-- the history of the Ukrainian language and its features K1_W04;
+- the complex nature of language and its historical variability K1_W04;

-- formulate and solve a research tasks in the field of Ukrainian and comparative linguistics K1_U05
+- formulate and solve a research task in the field of Ukrainian linguistics K1_U05

 - communicate with others using philological terminology K1_U08;